stefanches7/ensembl-ftp-search/README.md

  java -jar build/libs/ensembl-ftp-search-XXXXX.jar <options>
  ```
 ).
-JS webserver (standalone) is started with `npm start` _from the root directory_ (currently `web\src\js\search_webui`).
-Perl update job is ran as a simple Perl script using UpdateSearchDB.pl as
-an entry point (i.e., `~$ perl UpdateSearchDB.pl <parameters>`).

 ### Logging

 HTTP server logs into the command line from which it was started.
-JS web-UI uses web console for logging.
-Perl update job
-will log in the command line.